 5. Keep your distance

-When viewing animals, be sure to keep a safe distance at all times during the Kruger National Park walking safari.
+When viewing animals, be sure to always keep a safe distance during the Kruger National Park walking safari.
 If an animal appears agitated or uncomfortable, move away.

 Kruger National Park Entrance Fee